 - Critical Parts Inventory.

 - Pump Install & Wet Well Expansion

-- Storm Water Management Flow Monitoring.
+- Wastewater Management Flow Monitoring.

 - · Enhanced Biosolids Handling.

 Community safety comes in many forms and with the support of Bylaw, Building and the Fire Department, alongside numerous volunteers, the District of Sooke is able to provide a variety of opportunities for public education.
-These are held both on side, with restrictions, permit requirements, proper car seat installation, first aid training, and school tours, as well as off-site involvement at community events and discussion with our development community through the building department, as well as visitor and resident education from our Bylaw Officer.
+These are held both on and off site, varying from permit requirements, proper car seat installation, first aid training, and school tours, to community events and discussions with our development community through the building department, as well as visitor and resident education from our Bylaw Officer.